 We are committed to continuing to help in Moldova as long as we have the funds to do so.

 Why use a Market to distribute free food and hygiene items?

-Free food and hygiene is an important contribution to what Ukrainian people need and it is also supporting the generous Moldovans who have welcomed them in.
+Free food and hygiene are an important contribution to what Ukrainian people need and also support the generous Moldovans who have welcomed them in.
 Most important of all, people get a choice, experience a bit of normality and deal with volunteers who really care.